Nursing Home Abuse

 Nursing Home Abuse Lawyers

-The Law Offices of Nadrich & Cohen, LLP has the knowledge and resources to fight for patients who have suffered from poor treatment at nursing homes and hospitals.
+The Law Offices of Nadrich & Cohen Accident Injury Lawyers has the knowledge and resources to fight for patients who have suffered from poor treatment at nursing homes and hospitals.

 Medical advances, health research, and a growing population have helped to create a tremendous increase in our elderly population.
 This continued growth has put a strain on the assisted living and nursing home industry.
 Like any other industry, nursing homes are motivated by profit, and many times this leads to neglect and/or abuse of their residents.